 ” We offer real estate investment coaching programs and live training events for investors. … is the premier real estate education company in the country.
 Founded by nationally recognized real estate investors, we have developed the systems, tools, educational platform and coaching program to accelerate new and existing real estate investor businesses.”

 This company holds seminars in various cities across the U.S. The cost of the seminars ranges from $35,000 to $50,000.
-The investors were then referred to another company that handled the paperwork needed to form a business in all 50 states.
-This company charged about $11,000 and would set-up two to three entities per client.
+The investors were then referred to another company that handled the business formation paperwork for all 50 states.
+This company charged around $11,000 and would set-up two to three entities per client.
 This was done under the guise of asset protection.

 “… has been the business startup specialist in Nevada for 30+ years.
 We’ve formed hundreds of thousands of business entities worldwide and have a nationwide reputation for assisting entrepreneurs. … is the leading provider for the formation of Nevada Corporations and Nevada LLCs, asset protection strategies and many other business and financial services.
 Unlike other incorporating companies, … offers a wide range of services to help your business succeed.”

 Clients would call screaming believing we were all one company.
 They had been sold a dream, but reality came crashing down.
-One of my coworkers whom I shared an office, started smoking cigarettes, eventually got shingles had a stroke and died.
-One of the manager’s stance “I’ll never hire anyone over 50 again.”
-Another story conveyed to me ” we do not think he was using heroin until he started working here”.
+One of my coworkers whom I shared an office, Pete, started smoking cigarettes, eventually got shingles had a stroke and died.
+He was really good with the clients on the phone, I guess he internalized their screams.
+The sales manager’s stance “I’ll never hire anyone over 50 again.”
+Another story conveyed to me by other coworkers, “we do not think he (a former employee) was using heroin until he started working here.”
 Two others had heart attacks at their desks, another just started screaming at everyone.

-Since the seminars were conducted year-round and non-stop, we continuously received new clients.
+Since the seminars were conducted year-round and nonstop, we continuously received new clients.
 I would have 200 red files on my desk at a time.
 We had to be creative in storing files since we had so many, and they took up so much space.
-Every day the two admins would deliver new client files.
+Every day the two administrative assistants would deliver new client files.
 They sometimes had to be creative because some of my coworkers would be visibly and audibly frustrated.
-For some, the admins would wait until they went to the bathroom or left their office before placing new client files on a desk.
+For some, the admins would wait until they went to the bathroom or left their office before placing new client files on their desk.

 The screaming would begin when we prepared a client’s tax return.
 Unbeknownst to us, the accountants, the clients were told their initial investment would be returned to them once they filed their tax return.
 The clients were told to draft a promissory note (red flag) stating their business owed them the return of their initial investment.
 For instance, a client paid $50,000 to attend the real estate investment program and expected a $50,000 refund on their tax return.